vishvAsa/kalpAntaram/kANe/v5p2/08_sAnkhya_Yoga_Tarka_and_dharmashAstra/31_dharmashAstra_and_sAnkhya.md

 1373

 p.
 693).
 In the Bhagavatapurana (I. 3.
 10) Kapila is said to be the 5th avatāra of Viṣṇu, is called siddhesa ( the lord of siddhas) and the teacher of Asuri in Saṅkhya that had become decadent (by lapse of time).
 The Gitā also (X. 26 siddhānām Kapilo munik') montions Kapila as a muni and the most eminent among siddhas.
 The 8.
-Kārikā also refers to him as muni, The Kūrmapurāna (II, 7.
+Kārikā also refers to him as muni, The Kūrmapurāṇa (II, 7.
 7) echoes the very words of the Gita ('siddhānām Kapilo muniḥ').

 In the ranéas in Bs.
 Up.
 I. 6.
 3 and VI.
 5. 2-3, in which succession lists of teachers and pupils differing from one another ocour, Asuri is said to be disciple of Bharadvāja in the first and the pupil of Yājñavalkya in the second.
 Each list contains at least 60 teachers from Brabmā downwards.
 In the first place, it is difficult to hold that these lists are authentic and there is no evidence to establish that the Asuri mentioned in both is the Bame as the pupil of Kapila.